lewagon/data-certification-api/README.md

 **📝 Let's install the required packages.**

-👉 The `requirements.txt` file lists the exact version of the packages required in order to be able to load the trained pipeline that we provide
+👉 The `requirements.txt` file lists the exact version of the packages required in order to be able to load the pipelined model that we provide

 ``` bash
 pip install -r requirements.txt